 "Moreover, states should spend millionaires' tax revenues with caution.
 Millionaire-bracket incomes are especially sensitive to the business cycle, and revenues from the tax will fall sharply during recessions.
-States would be wise to set aside 20 to 30 percent of these revenues for a "rainy day" fund."3 withholding tax revenues dropped by 70 percent would be even more pronounced because these revenues would comprise a greater share of tax revenue.
+States would be wise to set aside 20 to 30 percent of these revenues for a "rainy day" fund."

-If Massachusetts were to adopt the proposed tax on income over a million dollars, the state would be more reliant than it already is on non-withholding tax revenues, subjecting state finances to even greater volatility.
-When the state confronts the next economic downturn, the revenue swings of the last two recessions when non-
+If Massachusetts were to adopt the proposed tax on income over a million dollars, the state would be more reliant than it already is on capital gains revenue, subjecting state finances to greater volatility.
+When the state confronts the next economic downturn, the revenue swings of the last two recessions when capital gains tax revenue dropped by 70 percent would be even more pronounced because these revenues would comprise a